v0yenka/StarStableProject/README.md

 ## Future Development

 > **Important:** Since the game engine is very unstable there are no incoming future updates.
-> I may add a little GUI to make the scripting more convenient.
+> I may add a little GUI to make the scripting process more convenient.